Fresvillia

 Fresvillia is an extinct cephalopod genus belonging to baculitid family of the ammonoid order Ancyloceratida that lived during the Late Cretaceous, found in France.
 Baculitids are a kind of heteromorph ammonite characterized by a straight adult shaft, often preceded by a small coiled juvenile portion.
+An indeterminate species of Fresvillia may have briefly survived the K-Pg mass extinction event.

 Baculites, Boehmoceras, Eubaculites, and Lechites, are among related genera.